alfa33333/GalacticModel_microlensing/README.md

 # GalacticModel_microlensing
  Simple implementation for bayesian galactic modeling for microlensing.

-It requires Numpy and astropy.
+It requires Numpy, matplotlib, scipy and astropy.

+Example for simple samplers are provided.